 - Drinking.
 A night of drinking may be fun in the moment, but it can burden your liver and lead to inflammation.
 Treating your liver right in the weeks following can help it recover.

 Take care of your liver!
 It’s one of your most important organs.
-Talk to your doctor about supplements to support, treat, or prevent liver issues to help you look and feel your best.
+Talk to your doctor about supplements to support your liver to help you look and feel your best.

 - Lin, SC., Lin, CH., Lin, CC. et al. Hepatoprotective effects ofArctium lappa linne on liver injuries induced by chronic ethanol consumption and potentiated by carbon tetrachloride.
 J Biomed Sci 9, 401–409 (2002). https://doi.org/10.1007/BF02256533